Dribo/notebooks-to-website/readme.md

 Then use run.sh

-It does conversion makes a main.html that you might find useful.
+It does conversion and makes a main.html where you can access the notebooks

 ## Converted names
 > Anything after a '-' in the filename will be ignored.
 For example "Lecture2-v2 last edition.ipynb" will be converted to "Lecture2.html"